 „Still?“ is the question I get asked most when I mention it.

 I started at the tender age of 11, on my C 64 with 5,25„ floppy disks and classics like „Bubble Bobble“, briefly touched on the whole „Age of Empire“ series in LAN-parties with friends and then discovered the world of MMORPG, namely World of Warcraft.

 Which just released it´s latest addon, „Battle for Azeroth“, on August 14th.

 Now my raiding days are behind me, I just can´t keep up equipmentwise with work, kids and the blog, but that doesn´t mean I won´t immerse myself into the new content as much as possible in the upcoming weeks.

 To mask this period of less blog activity I did of course prepare several blog posts, one of them on why I think you, as a beauty lover, should consider playing too!

-This blogpost contains *PR-Samples and affiliate links.
+This blogpost contains affiliate links and *PR-Samples.
 Please read disclaimer.

 This blog post contains affiliate links.
 Please read disclaimer.

 What weighs heavier in your decisions, science or personal experience.
 Asking for a friend here, because of course I only go by science and would clearly change my opinion about a topic when presented with scientific facts.

 Well, that friend (Let´s call her Anne, shall we?), Anne always said that shea butter would break her out.
 Even when she read that shea butter was recommended for acne.
 Even when she read that shea butter was one of the very few ingredients with a comdeogenic rating of zero.
 Even when presented with actual studies regarding that subject.